Traveling To India Checklist - Everything You Need

 To give you a head start on searching for heritage hotels check out Neemrana Hotels.
 If you want to live like Indian royalty but at a backpackers budget, this chain is for you!

 If you are on a tight budget, that’s cool too, check out HOSTELWORLD.
 This gives great reviews of hostels all over India.
 Many hostels in India now offer private rooms with private bathrooms that will run you around $15.
 I love this option because it gives you the community of a hostel environment, but you get your own space.
 A room in a dorm will be about $5-$7 per night, and there are always female only dorm room options which I prefer.
+If you are going to be staying in hostels I would even consider bringing a sleeping bag.

 I would skip it.
 Unless you plan to be in one spot for a very long time.
 There are so many amazing and affordable lodging options in India that I would use before the headache that Airbnb can sometimes become.